nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 identifiers, you will need to rerun the start command in order for the changes to take effect.

 ##Getting Help

-If you have problems configuring or operating the iBeacon Development Kit, email us at support@radiusnetworks.com
+If you have problems configuring or operating the Beacon Development Kit, email us at support@radiusnetworks.com

 ##About Radius Networks

 Radius Networks is a proximity services company that provides solutions to help businesses and individuals enhance their experience through mobile device detection and location awareness.
 Located in Washington DC, Radius was founded in 2011 by experienced entrepreneurs to build applications and services around wireless technology and mobile devices.